CanDIG/candig-server/docs/data.rst

 one single object.
 However, each table can only be specified once, due to the uniqueness of the key in the object.

-If you need to specify, for example, two samples for one patient.
-You should specify the second sample as an independent object in the list, as shown below.
+If you need to specify, for example, two samples for one patient, you can do this one of two ways.
+You can specify the second sample as an independent object in the list, or you can specify both samples in a single list.
+Both ways are shown below.
 For all clinical data objects, you always need to specify `patientId`.

 .. warning::